DhongLab/Alternative-Surface-Textures/README.md

-# Publications
-Text and figures included in publications from the Dhong Lab
+STL files of figures included in publication of "Self-Assembled Monolayers as Alternative Surface Textures in Assistive Aids with Users Who are Blind."